Doctor of Theology

 Knowledge

-• systematic and critical understanding of the chosen theological research area
+• systematic and critical understanding of the chosen theological research area;

-• expert understanding of theories pertaining to the research area
+• expert understanding of theories pertaining to the research area;

-• substantial knowledge of research principles and methods applicable to the area
+• substantial knowledge of research principles and methods applicable to the area.

 Skills

-• critically evaluate existing knowledge and ideas pertaining to the research area
+• critically evaluate existing knowledge and ideas pertaining to the research area;

-• systematically investigate and integrate other information potentially relevant to that area, including potentially relevant theories
+• systematically investigate and integrate other information potentially relevant to that area, including potentially relevant theories;

-• demonstrate and apply theoretical understanding of that area
+• demonstrate and apply theoretical understanding of that area;

-• develop or adapt research methodologies to extend existing understanding of the area
+• develop or adapt research methodologies to extend existing understanding of the area;

-• communicate results of research cogently and appropriately to specialist and non-specialist audiences, using the English language competently and effectively for the purpose
+• communicate results of research cogently and appropriately to specialist and non-specialist audiences, using the English language;

 Applications of Knowledge and Skills

-• plan and execute a coherent, significant and original piece of research with intellectual independence and authority
+• plan and execute a coherent, significant, and original piece of research with intellectual independence and authority;

-• generate significant and original knowledge in the research area
+• generate significant and original knowledge in the research area;

-• contribute expertise to academic discourses in the research area
+• contribute expertise to academic discourses in the research area;

-• take initiatives, think creatively and make innovations in new situations and/or undertake further learning
+• take initiatives, think creatively, and make innovations in new situations and/or undertake further learning;

-• assume full responsibility and accountability for personal outputs
+• assume full responsibility and accountability for personal outputs.

 Graduate Attributes

-• Be able to identify, analyse and articulate problems and issues in discourses current in their academic, professional and social communities
+• Be able to identify, analyse and articulate problems and issues in discourses current in their academic, professional, and social communities;

-• Recognise the level of their own understanding
+• Recognise the level of their own understanding;

-• Demonstrate creativity and originality of thought in solving problems and dealing with complex and abstract conceptual matters
+• Demonstrate creativity and originality of thought in solving problems and dealing with complex and abstract conceptual matters;

-• Be able to access information efficiently using the means most appropriate to purpose and context
+• Be able to access information efficiently using the means most appropriate to purpose and context;

-• Conduct themselves with academic integrity and rigour and exercise critical thinking in forming judgments
+• Conduct themselves with academic integrity and rigour and exercise critical thinking in forming judgments;

-• Work autonomously and with an open mind
+• Work autonomously and with an open mind;

-• Understand the distinction between information and argument and be adept in marshalling information as evidence in argument
+• Understand the distinction between information and argument and be adept in marshalling information as evidence in argument;

-• Be able to communicate their thinking coherently and effectively, with appropriate English proficiency, in public debate and printed word
+• Be able to communicate their thinking coherently and effectively, with appropriate English proficiency, in public debate and printed word;

-• Have confidence to engage in public discussions of faith and ethics
+• Have confidence to engage in public discussions of faith and ethics;

-• Appreciate and act on opportunities for lifelong learning and encourage others to recognise learning opportunities for themselves
+• Appreciate and act on opportunities for lifelong learning and encourage others to recognise learning opportunities for themselves;

-• Be willing to assume high-level leadership in their academic, professional and social communities as needed
+• Be willing to assume high-level leadership in their academic, professional and social communities as needed.

 Applications for candidature are made directly to the Sydney College of Divinity.
 Applications can be submitted online and are accepted throughout the year.